How to Integrate the Data Exchange Library

 Prerequisites

-3. Have a data file ready and place it somewhere in your project, preferably in a folder called ‘data’.
+3. Have a data file ready and place it somewhere in your project, preferably in a folder called data.
 This is the data you want to read into the model.
-In our example we’ve created a JSON data file based on the same data in the tutorial and for testing purposes we’ve shortened the list so there are only two cities in it.
+In this example, we’ve created a JSON data file called test.json, for testing purposes we’ve shortened the list so there are only two cities in it.
 The contents of our file look like this:

 [